jellevandenhooff/keytree/README.md

 Keytree is a next-generation open public-key infrastructure.

 Keytree is federated and has no central servers.
 Anyone can run a Keytree server.
-I run a server on https://keytree.io, and you can run your own server by downloading the code using "go get github.com/jellevandenhooff/keytree/keytree-server" and running "keytree-server".
+I ran a server on https://keytree.io, and you can run your own server by downloading the code using "go get github.com/jellevandenhooff/keytree/keytree-server" and running "keytree-server".